daat2/band-project/README.md

   ### Student Test :
-  I coducted the test on mobile and laptop devices, used Google Chrome to inpesct element ann tested on different devices on google chrome.
+  I coducted the test on mobile and laptop devices, used Google Chrome to inspect element and tested on different devices on google chrome.

   Test case 1  : Enter text in the contact form field set and click submit button.